The 20 Best Drug Induced Dyskinesia Doctors Near Me in Chattanooga, TN

 Offers Telehealth

-David Bowers is a Physiatrist in Chattanooga, Tennessee.
+David Bowers is a Physiatrist practicing medicine in Chattanooga, Tennessee.
 Dr. Bowers is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Hemiplegia, Cerebral Palsy, Drug Induced Dyskinesia, and Moebius Syndrome.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Hemiplegia, Cerebral Palsy, Drug Induced Dyskinesia, and Moebius Syndrome.
 Dr. Bowers is currently accepting new patients.

 Distinguished in Drug Induced Dyskinesia